Dollar General: 1968–2002

-The company Cal Turner co-founded went public as Dollar General Corporation in 1968, posting annual sales of more than $40 million and net income in excess of $1.5 million.
-In 1977, Cal Turner Jr., who joined the company in 1965 as a third-generation Turner, succeeded his father as CEO of Dollar General.
+The company Cal Turner co-founded went public as Dollar General Corporation in December 1968, posting annual sales of more than $40 million and net income in excess of $1.5 million.
+In 1977, Cal Turner Jr., who joined the company in 1965, succeeded his father as CEO of Dollar General.
 In 1989, Cal Sr. retired as chairman and the company headquarters were moved to Tennessee.
-Under his son's leadership, the company grew to more than 6,000 stores and $6 billion in sales.
+Under his Cal Jr.'s leadership, the company grew to more than 6,000 stores and $6 billion in sales.
 In 1997 a distribution center was established in South Boston, Virginia.

 In 2000, Dollar General opened a new corporate headquarters in Goodlettsville, Tennessee.
 By the end of 2000, sales at Dollar General exceeded $4 billion.
 The distribution center in Homerville, Georgia, was closed in April 2000 and operations were moved to a new distribution center in Alachua, Florida.

 Cal Jr. retired in 2002 and was succeeded by David Perdue on April 2, 2003.

 2003–present

 Dollar General entered the grocery market with the establishment of Dollar General Market in 2003.
 In 2004, Dollar General expanded to low-cost Asian markets by opening a sourcing office in Hong Kong.

-On June 21, 2007, CEO David Perdue announced his resignation, leaving David Bere as interim CEO.
+On June 21, 2007, Perdue announced his resignation, leaving David Bere as interim CEO.
 One month later, all shares of Dollar General publicly listed were acquired by private equity investors for $22 per share.
-An investment group consisting of affiliates of Kohlberg Kravis Roberts (KKR), GS Capital Partners (an affiliate of Goldman Sachs), Citigroup Private Equity, and other co-investors completed an acquisition of Dollar General Corporation for $6.9 billion.
+An investment group consisting of affiliates of KKR, Goldman Sachs Alternatives, Citigroup Private Equity, and other co-investors completed the acquisition of Dollar General Corporation for $6.9 billion.

 As a part of the transition to a privately held company, Dollar General assessed each location at the end of its lease against a model known as "EZ Stores".
 This assessment included evaluating whether the location had a loading dock, garbage dumpsters, adequate parking, and acceptable profitability.
 Stores that did not pass this evaluation were relocated or closed.
 Over 400 stores were closed as part of this initiative.